 “Many singles operate under the premise that sowing their wild oats before they get married will not impact their marriage relationship,” Van Epp shares.
 “However, this is a myth.
 Research has provided indisputable evidence that the number of sexual partners women had before they married were directly related to their chances of divorce.
 A 2003 study found that involvement with just one partner outside of marriage raised the risk of divorce three times higher than those who had only had sex with their husband.”

 For emerging adults, there seems to be a marital horizon, the ideal age at which to marry.
 Those who have a more distant marital horizon are much more likely to participate in the risky premarital activities identified by research to put them at greater risk for divorce.

 “Clearly we are seeing that it isn’t just the experience of marriage… it is the mindset of marriage,” Van Epp notes.
 “For instance, my daughter remembers a friend she had in high school who told her that when she dated she always kept in mind her future husband.
 Do not be fooled, what happens in Vegas does not stay in Vegas.”

-The third myth, according to Van Epp – marriage takes more than it gives – comes from messages that society sends to our young people.
+The third myth, according to Van Epp, comes from messages that society sends to our young people.
 Too many well-meaning parents are counseling their kids to slow down, delay settling down, experience and enjoy life, and not to marry until they have to.

-So how can you keep from falling prey to these three myths?
+So how can you keep from falling prey to these three myths about waiting to marry?

 First, educate yourself on these issues so you have accurate information.
 It’s helpful to know that what you do now programs your future behavior.
 Keep marriage close on the horizon versus a distant goal.
 Realize the risks involved with premarital cohabitation and premarital sex.